Back to all posts

 What is the best Mexico City SIM card for digital nomads in 2026?

-Telcel is the safest default for most remote workers because recent network testing shows stronger reliability, download speed, and upload speed.
-AT&T Mexico is a strong alternative if availability and prepaid promos fit your stay.
-Movistar can work for budget-conscious users, but verify current conditions before purchase.
+Telcel is still the safest default for most remote workers because recent network testing shows stronger reliability, download speed, and upload speed.
+AT&T Mexico is worth comparing if its current prepaid promo fits your dates.
+Movistar can work for budget or a second line, but verify conditions carefully during its 2026 sale transition.

 Can I get a Telcel eSIM in Mexico?